andrewmaccormack/igsqatest/README.md

 * Sticking with what I know, use requests and pytest

-* **Just noticed price is a string in model and get, but a float in put/post**
+* **Just noticed price is a string in model and get, but a float in put/post, exactly how is conversion supposed to go?**

 * Automated GET for product and products, assumed that get products was good initial data and then compared with get product one by one and found that **name is duplicated for item 3 for products but not product** indicates something odd in internal datat structure perhaps?
 * Above might have been missed by manual/exploratory test

  * Added negative test cases for GET product, unexpected 405 result from a blank ID, but others OK.
 Anyway, 400 response is an assumption.

+ * **Creating with POST, no id returned in any way, so how do you know what new ID is?**

+ * Ideally, RESTful should return location URI to the POST, not just id

+ * **Handling the capitalisation (initial caps when passing in, lowercase coming out) is an unnecessary faff in automation**